haven1network/validator/Readme.md

 - Attach a `geth` console to the node:

     ```bash
-    docker run -it quorumengineering/quorum:22.7.1 attach ${BASE_PATH}/data/geth.ipc
+    docker run -it quorumengineering/quorum:22.7.1 attach data/geth.ipc
     ```

-- Verify Mining Status (Validators Only).
-It should return true if mining is enabled on validators.
+- Verify Syncing Status.
+It should return `false` once the syncing is completed

     ```javascript
-    eth.mining
+    eth.syncing
     ```

-- Check Peer Count
+- Once syncing is completed.
+Verify Mining Status.
+It should return true if mining is enabled on validators.

     ```javascript
-    net.peerCount
+    eth.mining
     ```

 The peer count should be equal to the total number of nodes minus one (representing the node itself).